PennHui2016/OpDEA/README.md

 [61] R6_2.5.1            compiler_4.2.0
 ```
 ## Installation
-OpDEA is a R shiny application for:
-1. presenting results of our benchmarking of proteomics data differential expression analysis workflow;
-2. guiding users to select optimal workflows for analyzing their proteomics data;
-3. providing links for downloading datasets used for benchmarking and for downloading our results.

 It can be installed via two ways:
 1. Install the package "devtools" if you have not installed it before